akjayant/Image-Captioning-via-YOLOv5-EncoderDecoderwithAttention/README.md

 Use original Flickr8K dataset. - https://www.kaggle.com/datasets/adityajn105/flickr8k

+PUT 'Images' and 'captions.txt' in the same directory as in root of this repo.

 Attempt for Image Captioning using combination of object detection via YOLOv5 and Encoder Decoder LSTM model on Flickr8K dataset.